sharovskiye/project-management-app/README.md

   - Enables the deletion of tasks and modification of their structure.
   - Implements editing column headers and their deletion.
   - Ensures a user-friendly interface.

-This application provides powerful tools for project and task management, offering a user-friendly interface and effective interaction capabilities for users.